 Documents

-Walkway mural taking shape, Daily News 1991 (actual date unspecified)
+Walkway mural taking shape, (Daily News 18 June 1991)

-Stoneware mural commemorates city's development, Daily News October 19 1991
+Stoneware mural commemorates city's development, (Daily News October 19 1991)

 Please do not reproduce these images without permission from Puke Ariki.